-Plymouth is gearing up for its big 400 year celebration in 2020 and has been improving cycling opportunities in town.
+Plymouth geared up for its big 400-year celebration in 2020 and has been improving cycling opportunities in town.
 Water Street now has a designated bike lane on both sides which you can follow along the harbor and down to the 1 mile Nelson Park bike path.
-Lovely views, and lots of opportunities for delicious seafood, make this short ride a fun afternoon.
+Lovely views, and lots of opportunities for delicious seafood, makes a fun afternoon.

 Myles Standish State Forest, for a more challenging ride

 The state forest in Plymouth, Carver, and Middleborough has miles of trails and roads for biking.
 You can bike to one of the many ponds where swimming and picnic areas are welcoming.
 This area has more hills than on most coastal bike paths, so be prepared to get a workout!

 Note that the state forest bike trails can be rough, and are used also by walkers and horses.
 We prefer to stay on the wide roads of the park.